leonardodeborba/meta-front-end-developer-professional-certificate/1-introduction-to-front-end-development/my-notes.md

 ### Reconciliation Process

 1. The Virtual DOM is updated
-2. Diffs the updated version of the virtual DOM with the previous version and check which elements have changed.
+2. Diffs the updated version of the virtual DOM with the previous version and check which elements have changed
-3. Changed elements are updated in the Browser DOM.
+3. Changed elements are updated in the Browser DOM
-4. Webpage updates to match the Browser DOM.
+4. Webpage updates to match the Browser DOM

 ### React Fiber Architecture